Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: Convergence analysis

 The Proposition \ref{pro:doobs} and the Lemma \ref{lem:existenceofcellpro} are very general results.
-In the remaining part of this paper, we only need the result that $\hat{f}$ is unique in an H\"{o}lder space $\mathbb{C}^{p,\alpha}_0(\tilde{Y})\subsetneq\mathcal{B}(\tilde{Y})$.
+In the remaining part of this paper, we only need the result that $\hat{f}$ is unique in an H\"{o}lder space $\mathbb{C}^{p,\alpha}_0(\tilde{\textbf{Y}})\subsetneq\mathcal{B}(\tilde{\textbf{Y}})$.
 To be precise, given a smooth drift function $f$, $\hat{f}$ shall be in $\mathbb{C}^{p,\alpha}_0(\tilde{Y})$, where $p\geq 6, 0<\alpha<1$ and the subscript index $0$ indicates that it is a subspace with zero-mean functions.
-Since $I_{\Delta t}$ is an integral operator with a smooth kernel, to prove it is a compact operator from $\mathbb{C}^{p,\alpha}_0(\tilde{Y})$ to itself, we only need to verify that it is a bounded linear operator and then use compact embedding theorem.
-The uniqueness can also be approached by maximum principle.
+To prove that $I_{\Delta t}$ is a compact operator from $\mathbb{C}^{p,\alpha}_0(\tilde{Y})$ to itself is quite standard.
+We can apply the Arzel\`{a}-Ascoli theorem to verify the relative compactness of the operator $I_{\Delta t}$ by studying its mapped results on a bounded set.
+Both equicontinuity and point-wise boundedness come as the result that $I_{\Delta t}$ is an integral operator with a smooth kernel.
 However, we do not want to complicate the presentation by pursuing this avenue.